Do you suspect you may have blocked fallopian tubes and are wondering what your options are?

 This treatment starts with you taking medications to improve your fertility by stimulating your ovaries to produce eggs.
-The eggs are then removed from the ovaries by a doctor using an ultrasound and a long thin tube, inserted from your vagina.
+The eggs are then removed from the ovaries by a doctor using an ultrasound and a long thin tube inserted from your vagina.

-They are introduced to sperm from your partner in a special container in a laboratory.
+The eggs are introduced to sperm from your partner in a special container in a laboratory.
 If your partner has fertility issues, then donor sperm can be used.

-The eggs and sperm are closely monitored and, if all is well, in about three to five days, some healthy embryos will result.
-One or more embryos are then placed directly into your uterus, using a thin tube inserted through your cervix.
+The eggs and sperm are closely monitored, and if all is well, in about three to five days, some healthy embryos will result.
+One or more embryos are then placed directly into your uterus using a thin tube inserted through your cervix.

 Hopefully, one or more embryos will then attach to the lining of your uterus and you’ll become pregnant (19).

-I Had My Tubes Tied, Can This Be Reversed?
+I Had My Tubes Tied.
+Can This Be Reversed?

 Some women choose to have their fallopian tubes “tied” as a method of contraception.
 Sometimes, they regret this decision later in life.
-Maybe they lose a child, or have another relationship where they now want more children.

 The decision to have a tubal ligation reversal as opposed to IVF can be a difficult one.
 There are factors you need to consider.
 If you are young and plan on having more than one child, then reversal might be a good option.
 However, if you are over 35 years old, IVF could be a better choice.